 In this section:

-If the Tax Credit Office pays you too much tax credit, they may ask you to pay it back.
-If they made a mistake or gave you incorrect advice, you can ask them to look at their decision again.
+If the Tax Credit Office pays you too much in tax credits, they may decide that you have to pay the money back.
+If they made a mistake or gave you incorrect advice, you can ask them to reconsider their decision that you have to repay it.
 This is called a 'dispute'.

 On this page: